OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 localization_priority: Normal
 ---

-# Custom keyboard shortcuts in Office Add-ins (preview)
+# Add Custom keyboard shortcuts to your Office Add-ins (preview)

 Keyboard shortcuts, also known as key combinations, enable your add-in's users to work more efficiently and they improve the add-in's accessibility for users with disabilities by providing an alternative to the mouse.